UConn-Dynamics/project_01-3/README.md

 Meeting 3/3
 Team is trying to figure out how to use github and merge code.
 Final code to be kept in the Pluto .jl file in main.
+Actions
+-Adhy to do markdowns / methodology
+-Clay to get second graph for faster speed
+-Julia to add Lagrangian and 2D graph
+-Dan to merge his code and troubleshoot differences since his was similar Team to regroup once actions are done, tomorrow.